 Teachers at Pegasus are continually assessing and reviewing their teaching of all the children in their class.
 Lessons are differentiated in order to allow children to achieve their full potential and progress is regularly reviewed.
-Progress and attainment for each child is tracked on Classroom Monitor - the school's assessment system.
+Progress and attainment for each child is tracked on FFT Aspire - the school's assessment system.
 Where there is concern around the progress and attainment of individual children and where a potential special educational need has been identified, further assessment will take place.

-- Classroom Monitor is used to track children's progress and identify next steps or gaps in their learning.
+- FFT Aspire is used to track children's progress and identify next steps or gaps in their learning.
 Class teachers also use it to create assessment summary reports. - Specific assessments are used to allow for a more in-depth understanding of the child's needs.
-Currently we use NARA NFER Nelson, PM Benchmark, OCC LAPack, Sensory Profiles, QCA - The school uses the OCC SEN Guidance document.
+Currently we use PM Benchmark, OCC LAPack, Sensory Profiles, QCA, Boxhall profile, GLS dyslexia/dyscalculia screeners. - For some SEND pupils their progress is tracked through the SEND Toolkit Banded Curriculum.

+The school uses the OCC SEN Guidance document.
 Class teachers complete the OCC descriptors when they have a concern about a child.
 The descriptors help to better understand the child's needs.
-See the link for further information: http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/school snews/2016/FoundationYearsandPrimarySENSupportFeb17.pdf
+See the link for further information: